Women's sexuality in Francoist Spain: Clothing and hair

 Women were required to dress demurely, with long sleeves or elbow, no necklines, long and loose materials.
 Women were prohibited from wearing shorts or transparent materials.
 The regime purpose for this was to try to force women not to gain attention as a result of their bodies.
 Women "should be properly dressed, that is, with long sleeves or elbow, without necklines, with baggy skirts that will not indicate the details of the body nor they grab undue attention.
 The clothes could not be short and much less show through.
 Young women should not go out alone or be accompanied by men who were not from the family."
-Lose clothing was often worn to hide a woman's figure.
+Loose clothing was often worn to hide a woman's figure.

 During the Franco regime, women were required to cover their hair in many contexts.
 This was to prevent them from showing their femininity and being sexual beings.
 Veils were quite common among conservative Catholic women even into the 1980s.

 Women tried to fight these definitions in the 1960s by having short hair and wearing pants.
 In that same period, straight lines and geometric shapes began to play an important role in fashion, and more and more skin began to be exposed.